robotflow-initiative/dipgrasp/README.md

 You could generate grasp poses on your own objects by modifying the script.
 The simulator only supports object with .obj format.
+## Adapting to Custom Hand Models
+If you're interested in applying our algorithm to your custom hand model, you can easily do so by following these steps:

+1. **Generate the Point Cloud XML File:**
+   - First, obtain the palmar side point cloud XML file.
+We've provided a point cloud generator as discussed in Section IV.D of our paper.
+You can find this tool in the `assets/xml_generator` directory.
+For detailed instructions, check out [this document](media/XMLGeneratorTutorial.md).

+2. **Organize Your Files:**
+   - Place the generated XML file alongside your hand URDF file and any related description files within the `assets/gripper` directory.
+Ensure they follow the same format as the hand models we currently support.

+3. **Update Configuration Files:**
+   - Add a new gripper configuration file to the `conf/gripper` directory, similar to the existing gripper configuration files.

+4. **Modify the Main Script:**
+   - Include the name of your new hand model in the list within [main.py](./main.py) at line 113.

+5. **Adjust Initial Position Settings:**
+   - Ensure that the hand is oriented correctly towards the object in its initial position.
+You can tweak the `init_sample_config` function in [config.py](core/config.py) and look at the `correct_coordinate` function in [samplePosition.py](core/geometry/samplePosition.py) for guidance.

+By following these steps, you'll be able to integrate your custom hand model into our system.
 ## Citation
 If you find our code or paper useful, please consider citing
 ```bibtex